Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 For this campaign, we ran focus group discussions with families in Gaza, Manica and Niassa provinces to understand the barriers to care-seeking for malaria, pneumonia and diarrhoea.
 These barriers include lack of awareness of symptoms, use of traditional medicine, distance to health centre, and uncertainty about how urgently they should act.
 Based on these insights, our team in Mozambique wrote 19 scripts – eight on malaria, seven on pneumonia and four on diarrhoea.
 We worked with Radio Moçambique to record each of these scripts in the 11 most widely spoken languages in Mozambique, producing a total of 209 spots.

 Before broadcast, we pretested our spots in Manica, Sofala, Gaza and Zambezia provinces to ensure they resonated with our target audience, adjusting our spots where necessary.
-We then broadcast our child survival campaign for 24 months on 30 radio stations, including Radio Moçambique’s national antenna and 11 provincial stations as well as 18 community radio stations with high listenership.
+We then broadcast our child survival campaign for 24 months on 30 radio stations, including Radio Moçambique’s national antenna and 11 provincial stations as well as 18 community radio stations with high listenership, making for an estimated 102,000 individual broadcasts.
 We conducted post-broadcast feedback research to understand reactions to our spots and incorporated these findings into our scriptwriting.